Iron in brief

 Iron deficiency anemia is when the low number of blood cells is caused by ongoing inadequate iron.
 While iron deficiency is the most significant and common cause of anemia, it's not the only cause.
 Individuals may become anemic as a result of other long-standing health issues regardless of iron intake through the diet.

 For those who are diagnosed with iron-deficiency anemia through a blood test, iron supplements are often recommended to resolve the issue.
 Once an adequate level is reached though, long-term maintenance is generally best achieved with the consistent consumption of iron-rich foods combined with foods rich in vitamin C, as opposed to ongoing supplementation.
 This is to avoid the risk of consuming excess iron, which may have negative health outcomes, such as:

 - Nausea or vomiting

 - Increased risk of disease, such as heart disease

 - Liver dysfunction

-- There are 2 types of iron.
-Non-heme iron is the form that's derived from plant-based sources.
-Heme iron is the form that's derived from animal sources.
+- There are two types of iron.
+Non-heme iron is the plant-based source.
+Heme iron is the form that's from animal sources.